 Mr. Shinn has worked with clients in relation to seeking private equity and venture capital investments, management buyouts, shareholder licensing agreements, and complex projects including the development and financing of new products.

-Additionally, Mr. Shinn brings to the table the unique business law insight of having litigated a range of complex business issues, including shareholder disputes, complex financing and loan disputes, minority oppression claims, licensing and other contract disputes, especially in the automotive sector.
+Additionally, Mr. Shinn brings to the table the unique business law insight of having litigated a range of complex business issues, including shareholder disputes, complex financing and loan disputes, noncompete and executive compensation agreements, minority oppression claims, licensing and other contract disputes, especially in the automotive sector.

 Mr. Shinn's goal is to provide HR professionals and employers with practical, business-minded guidance on all aspects of the employment relationship.

-Mr. Shinn's employment practice involves representing and advising employers on personnel decision making, planning employee terminations, and counseling employers regarding extraordinary employment actions such as mergers and acquisitions.
-He has extensive experience with advising employers on compliance strategies involving the full range of Michigan and federal laws covering the workplace, including discrimination; whistleblower issues; equal employment opportunity; and the Americans with Disabilities Act; Federal Fair Labor Standards Act; the Family and Medical Leave Act; veterans’ reemployment rights; drug testing and Medical Marijuana use; evaluating employees; and the use of contingent employees; and other federal.
+Mr. Shinn's employment practice involves representing and advising employers in investigating employee misconduct, including computer and internet misconduct, and employee termination issues.
+Mr. Shinn's employment law experience also extends to advising employers on complying with federal and Michigan employment laws covering the workplace, including sexual harassment, discrimination; whistleblower issues; equal employment opportunity; and the Americans with Disabilities Act; Federal Fair Labor Standards Act; the Family and Medical Leave Act; veterans’ reemployment rights; drug testing and Medical Marijuana use; evaluating employees; and the use of contingent employees.

 Mr. Shinn is an experienced electronic discovery ("e-discovery") lawyer with his e-discovery dating back to 2001.
 Mr. Shinn has represented corporate clients and assisted in-house counsel to comply with their ethical and legal obligations under state and federal e-discovery law.
 His electronic discovery experience includes significant reduction in litigation costs to corporate clients, as well as working to obtain insurance coverage for e-discovery litigation expenses.
 Mr. Shinn has also been retained as an e-discovery expert in state and federal court litigation.
 He has further consulted with a major insurance carrier in designing an e-discovery endorsement for its Employment Practice Liability (EPL) policy, as well as presenting to major EPL and CGL insurance providers on how to effectively manage e-discovery costs and risks.